RyanHiroshi/Network-Analysis/README.md

 ### Experiment 4

-In this experiment, the data that we use is the IP that have been attacked more than 6 times.
+In this experiment, the data that we use is the IP that have been attacked more than 6 times.<br/>
-And the configuration used is:
+And the configuration used is:<br/>
-  -Edges merge strategy that we use is SUM.
+  -Edges merge strategy that we use is SUM.<br/>
-  -Color is ranked based on Out-Degree.
+  -Color is ranked based on Out-Degree.<br/>
-  -Nodes size is ranked based on Out-Degree.
+  -Nodes size is ranked based on Out-Degree.<br/>
-  -3 Layout used in this experiment is
+  -3 Layout used in this experiment is<br/>
-    -Force Atlas 2 with Prevent Overlap ticked.
+    -Force Atlas 2 with Prevent Overlap ticked.<br/>
-    -Fruchterman Reingold with 10x speed.
+    -Fruchterman Reingold with 10x speed.<br/>
-    -Noverlap to prevent overlapping edges or nodes.
+    -Noverlap to prevent overlapping edges or nodes.<br/>

 ![experiment4](https://raw.githubusercontent.com/RyanHiroshi/Network-Analysis/master/Screenshot/Experiment_4.PNG)